 Eckert, Martha E., Age: 83, Middletown

+Martha was an active member of the Middletown Women’s Club but primarily she raised her family during her life.

-She was predeceased by her husband, Matthew in 1981; her sons, Michael and David; and her granddaughter, Lisa.
+She was predeceased by her husband, Matthew in 1981; sons, Michael and David; and her granddaughter, Lisa.
 Martha is survived by her loving children and their spouses, Matthew and Shirley, Joseph, Paul and Ann; her daughters-in-law, Katherine and Jill; and siblings, Henry, Otto and Lorraine Schoellner and her husband Jack.
-Also surviving are 12 grandchildren; many great-grandchildren; and one great great grandchild.
+Also surviving are 12 grandchildren; many great-grandchildren; and one great-great-grandchild.

-A celebration of her life will be held on Thursday, January 19 from 4 to 8 p.m. at the John E. Day Funeral Home, 85 Riverside Ave., Red Bank.
-A funeral home service will be held on Friday, January 20 at 10 a.m. with interment in Mt.
-Olivet Cemetery, 100 Chapel Hill Rd., Middletown, immediately following.
+John E. Day Funeral Home, Red Bank, was in charge of arrangements.
 Please visit Martha’s memorial website at www.johnedayfuneralhome.com.

 If you liked this story, you’ll love our newspaper.
 Click here to subscribe